leonardoeloy/flot-valuelabels/README.md

 * changed some default values: align now defaults to center, hideSame now defaults to false
 * documentation improved
 * more examples of usage

-<h3>Documentation</h3>
-This project was formerly maintained by [Leonardo Eloy](http://www.github.com/leonardoeloy).

-For documentation have a look to the [wiki](https://github.com/winne27/flot-valuelabels/wiki).

 <h3>Examples</h3>